August 10, 2023

 Charging stations come with various power outputs, measured in kilowatts (kW).
 The higher the charger's power output, the faster your EV's battery can be charged.

 Even if your charger’s power rating is high, your vehicle is not guaranteed to charge at that maximum kW rating.
 If your EV has a lower charging capacity than the charger, it may not be able to take full advantage of the charger's output.
-We’ve also seen chargers that consistently charge a few kW below their power rating, chargers that consistently charge above their manufacturer-provided power rating, and chargers that oscillate in power output regularly throughout a single charging session.
+Charger monitoring surfaces the gap between rated and actual: chargers that consistently deliver a few kW below their rating, chargers that exceed it, and chargers that oscillate in power output throughout a single session.
 So, while the power limit of a charger is an important factor, it alone cannot be used to calculate when an EV will be fully charged.

 2. The vehicle's battery size